 Today we’re going to tackle one of the most common questions that clients are afraid to ask: what actually is a fiduciary?

-This term is thrown out frequently when looking for financial advice, estate planning or retirement savings.
+This term is thrown out quite often when looking for financial advice, estate planning or retirement savings.
 There’s also a lot of misinformation and confusion about what a fiduciary does and how they differ from a financial advisor.

 What is a Fiduciary?

 A fiduciary is an individual who acts in the best interest of a particular person or beneficiary.
 Fiduciary financial advisors must only buy and sell investments that are the best fit for their clients.
 Fiduciaries have a bond of trust with clients and must avoid conflicts of interest.

 In other words: a fiduciary is someone who acts in the best interest of their client when providing advice or making decisions.
 This is most often financial in nature, but it doesn’t have to be – board members are often fiduciaries for their company but typically do not offer any financial advice at all.